LIVE AT THE FOLKLINCS HUMBERFEST FESTIVAL 2025

 Liam Robinson regularly performs solo concerts, singing and playing melodeon and concertina.
 His repertoire consists of many traditional songs from his native Lincolnshire plus a large amount of sea songs and shanties.
 He regularly performs for folk clubs and festivals, as well as community events and house concerts.

-Humberfest 2025 Saturday 19 July 2025 Ropery Hall: 3.30pm
+Saturday 19 July 2025 Ropery Hall The Ropewalk Barton-upon-Humber

 LIVE AT THE FOLKLINCS HUMBAERFEST FESTIVAL 2025